 If you would like to make a claim on your tenants contents insurance policy, please contact Allianz Insurance's claims division directly on 0844 871 2230.

 Leasehold buildings insurance

-If you are a right-to-buy leaseholder and would like a copy of your policy and schedule, these can be downloaded by clicking on the below links.
+If you are a right-to-buy leaseholder and would like a copy of your summary of cover, this can be downloaded by clicking on the link below:

 Equality and diversity